Bristol Bay Fishing Lodge

 1.)
 You’ll fly to Anchorage and stay one night at a hotel of your choice.

 2.)
 The following morning, you’ll take a one-hour charter flight to Iliamna.
-This roundtrip flight is not included and runs $600 to $670 per person (2024).
-The Lodge will arrange this flight for you in advance, to be paid at the time of your check in with the airline.
+This roundtrip flight is not included and costs $580 to $650 (2025).
+The Lodge will arrange this flight for you in advance, and you will pay for it at the time of your check-in with the airline.

 3.)
 From Iliamna, you'll take a 40-minute floatplane flight and land on the river near the Lodge.
 You'll walk up to the Lodge, about 100 yards.